Utah tour bus crash near national park kills 4: Officials

-A tour bus crashed near a national park in southern Utah, killing at least four people, authorities said Friday.
+A bus carrying Chinese-speaking tourists crashed as it headed to a national park in southern Utah, killing four people and critically injuring up to 15 others, authorities said Friday.

-The morning wreck near Bryce Canyon National Park also left a number of people seriously injured, according to the Utah Highway Patrol.
+The morning wreck near Bryce Canyon National Park, known for its distinctive landscape of narrow red rock spires, left 12 to 15 people with critical injuries and 10 more with minor to serious injuries, the Utah Highway Patrol tweeted.

-It happened near a highway rest stop about 7 miles from the park entrance.
-The road has been closed.
+The tour bus with 30 people aboard crashed near a highway rest stop about 7 miles (11 kilometers) from the park entrance.
+It's not yet clear what caused the wreck.

 Utah tour bus crash near national park kills 4: Officials